hzget/hzget.github.io/programming/programming.md

 ## [Unit Test][unit test tech]

 Automatic testcases make life easer for developers.
-After adding a new feature, the programmer can add new cases to the pool of the existing testcases.
+After adding a new feature, the programmer shall add new cases to the pool of the existing testcases.
-And then run (corresponding) testcases to keep code quality.
+And then run related cases to avoid any new bugs.

 ## Basics